hpiwowar/citation11k/analysis/stats.md

 Future work is also needed to assess other important metrics of reuse, beyond citation.
 The impact on practitioners, education, data journalism, and industry research are not captured by attibution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syallabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.

+- mention the paper that looked at the reuse attributes

 *5. implications.  wrap-up thoughts*